lhanson/possum/Readme.md

 Possum strives to be performant and responsive on slow systems or with games containing a lot of simulation complexity, while also being able to take good advantage of speedy hardware.
-To that end, the main loop uses fixed simulation timesteps to update the game state and variable rendering.
-Rather than flounder about, I'll quote an explanation from Robert Nystrom's [Game Programming Patterns](http://gameprogrammingpatterns.com/game-loop.html#play-catch-up):
+To that end, the main loop uses fixed simulation timesteps to update the game state, and variable rendering frequency to adapt to hardware capabilities.
+Rather than flounder about, I'll quote an explanation from Robert Nystrom's
+[Game Programming Patterns](http://gameprogrammingpatterns.com/game-loop.html#play-catch-up):

     [This approach] updates with a fixed time step, but it can drop rendering frames if it needs